 Hidden Dangers of Marijuana

-With all the pro-medical marijuana publicity and the clamoring for decriminalization of this drug, it can be hard to remember that marijuana is indeed damaging and addictive and causes harmful effects.
+With all the pro-medical marijuana publicity and the clamoring for the decriminalization of this drug, it can be hard to remember that marijuana is indeed damaging and addictive and causes harmful effects.
 It’s quite possible we are doing a terrible disservice to our children when we are permissive about the dangers of marijuana.
-Though they are not headline news, there are serious and harmful effects associated with abusing marijuana.
+Though they are not usually headline news, there are serious and harmful effects associated with abusing marijuana.

 Narconon drug recovery centers around the world are helping people recover from their addictions to marijuana by enabling them to repair the damage that has been done.
-It is a process that takes eight to ten weeks on average, and involves thorough detoxification, restoration of life and problem-solving skills and much more.
+It is a process that takes eight to ten weeks on average and involves thorough detoxification, restoration of life and problem-solving skills and much more.

 Specific Damages Associated with Marijuana Use